pypy/pypy.org/README.md

 ### Comments
 Comments to blog posts are generated via the [utterances](https://utteranc.es/) javascript plugin.
-This is the only part of the website that requires javascript, the rest is static HTML.
-The comments appear as issues in the repo, When viewing the site, a query is made to fetch the comments to the issue with that name.
+The comments appear as issues in the repo.
+When viewing the site, a query is made to fetch the comments to the issue with that name.
 To comment, users must authorize the utterances app to post on their behalf using the [GitHub